achernevskii/dotfiles/README.md

 ## Changes in [.vimrc](/vim/config/.vimrc)

 1. UI Layout
-- Vim shows current vim command in bottom bar
+- Vim shows current command in bottom bar
 - Vim highlight current line
 - Graphical menu of all the matches you can cycle through.
 - Highlight matching [{()}]